wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 ### Step 3: Add the generated configuration file to your repository

 1. Download the generated `component.yaml` file.
-2. Replace the existing file in the `.choreo` folder within your source repository.
+2. Replace the existing source configuration file in the `.choreo` folder within your source repository.
     - Ensure the file name is `component.yaml`.

 ### Step 4: Trigger a new build

 1. Commit the new `component.yaml` file to your repository.
+Push changes to the remote Git repository.
 2. Trigger a build using the latest commit.